Director, Student Administration

 Where an award has been conferred due to administrative error on the part of the University, the award will be revoked by notice from the Chair of University Academic Board.
 In this case, the Faculty responsible for the award course will provide all reasonable assistance to the person concerned to complete the award in a timely fashion.

-The following steps must be undertaken by the Director, Student Business Services, to implement a decision to revoke an award:
+The following steps must be undertaken by the Director, Student Administration, to implement a decision to revoke an award:

 - the public register of graduates is amended